Blosc/bcolz/doc/intro.rst

 `carray` is very similar to a NumPy `ndarray` in that it supports the same types and data access interface.
-The main difference between them is that a `carray` can keep data compressed in-memory, allowing to deal with larger datasets with the same amount of RAM.
+The main difference between them is that a `carray` can keep data compressed (both in-memory and on-disk), allowing to deal with larger datasets with the same amount of RAM.
 And another important difference is the chunked nature of the `carray` that allows data to be appended much more efficiently.

 On his hand, a `ctable` is also similar to a NumPy ``structured array``, that shares the same properties with its `carray` brother,